ecosyste-ms/blog/_posts/2025-12-01-making-ecosystems-sustianable.md

 **Supporting the service**

-Finally, as you saw yesterday, we’re rate limiting access to [ecossyte.ms](http://ecossyte.ms)’ services and introducing a new commercial product to support the project financially.
+As you saw yesterday we’re rate limiting access to [ecossyte.ms](http://ecossyte.ms)’ services and introducing a new commercial product to support the project financially.
 We’re also providing for Sponsors to become a part of our governance structure, inviting them to participate as members on our steering committee, bringing them close to the operations and finances of our non-profit business.

 If you’re interested in sponsoring [ecosyste.ms](http://ecosyste.ms) contact us at [hello@ecosyste.ms](mailto:hello@ecosyste.ms).

+**Thanks**

+Finally we would like to thank Michael Winser, and Alpha-Omega for the thier support the past three months.
+Without their help ecossyte.ms would have been unable to make the improvements we have.
+With a little luck we hope these changes will give ecosyste.ms the push it needs to become a sustinable resource for developers, researchers and policymakers for the future.